 DFPS uses a variety of information sharing methods to communicate the ongoing need for additional foster and adoptive parents and provide general information to the public.
-DFPS will continue to increase collaboration with faith-based and community-based organizations to share general information.
+DFPS increased collaboration with faith-based and community-based organizations to share general information.
 One such collaboration is between DFPS and private child placing agencies conducting joint information meetings.
-DFPS will continue to maximize the use of internet resources such as the DFPS public website, Facebook, and the DFPS YouTube channel.
+DFPS maximizes the use of internet resources such as the DFPS public website, Facebook, and the DFPS YouTube channel.
 The DFPS social media policy has been revised to provide staff with additional guidance on the use of social media sites.
 Data is posted on the public website to share the demographics of children in local areas to educate the general public about placement needs.
+Through the Adoption Call to Action, DFPS is working with community partners to identify areas of the state with gaps in awareness to the need for homes for children in foster care and expand recruitment efforts to these areas.